es15326/DeepAgeRegressor/README.md

 **DeepAgeRegressor** is a modular and scalable framework for predicting human age from facial images using deep neural networks.
 Unlike probabilistic or classification-based approaches, this repository focuses on **direct scalar regression**, employing powerful architectures such as ResNet, ResNeXt, and Vision Transformers.

-It’s optimized for academic reproducibility and built to support experimentation for researchers and students aiming for real-world impact — ideal for internships and applied AI research.
+It’s optimized for academic reproducibility and built to support experimentation for researchers and students aiming for real-world impact — ideal for applied AI research.

 ---